behance/docker-base/README.md

 ### Variants

-Ubuntu container OS is in use by default
+Ubuntu 16.04 container OS is in use by default

 — Alpine builds available tagged as `-alpine`
 — Centos builds available tagged as `-centos`
+- Ubuntu 17.04 builds available tagged as `-VERSION#-ubuntu1710`

 ### Tools